Frequently Asked Questions

 Are contact lenses comfortable?

 PRECISION1® contact lenses are oh-so-comfortable.
-Your eye doctor will measure your eye and recommend the correct type of lens for you to help achieve a comfortable wearing experience.
+Your eye doctor will examine your eyes and recommend the correct type of lens for you to help achieve a comfortable wearing experience.

 However, if you experience discomfort, you can ask your eye doctor for advice.